azgs/tomcat-geoserver/README.md

 being served out of port 8081.

 ### Build a new thread
-Use `install.sh` to build a new thread and Geoserver instance.
-If the installation script is not recognized as an executable file, make it one:

-    $ sudo chmod u+x install.sh

-The following variables should be changed before running `install.sh`:
+First change the following variables in `install.sh`:

     # The port that this Tomcat thread will run on
     CONNECTOR_PORT